cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 ![unity-toggle-2D-scene-view](..\images\barracuda-posenet-tutorial-v2\part-2\unity-toggle-2D-scene-view.png)

+This will remove perspective from the scene view and align it with the `VideoScreen`.

 ![unity-2D-scene-view](..\images\barracuda-posenet-tutorial-v2\part-2\unity-2D-scene-view.png)

+We will be updating the `VideoScreen` dimensions in code based on the resolution of the video or webcam feed.

 ### Add Video Player Component

+Unity has a [Video Player component](https://docs.unity3d.com/Manual/class-VideoPlayer.html) that provides the functionality to attach video files to the `VideoScreen`.
 With the `VideoScreen` object selected in the Hierarchy tab, click the `Add Component` button in the Inspector tab.

 ![videoScreen-add-component](..\images\barracuda-posenet-tutorial-v2\part-2\videoScreen-add-component.png)

-Type video into the search box and select `Video Player` from the search results.
+Type `video` into the search box and select `Video Player` from the search results.

 ![videoScreen-add-video-player-component](..\images\barracuda-posenet-tutorial-v2\part-2\videoScreen-add-video-player-component.png)